Elevating Excellence: A Guide for Graphic Designers Transitioning to UX/UI

 Web and mobile canvases

-This illustration shows four different canvases—mobile, tablet, desktop, and wide screens—and their basic layout properties.
+Caption: This illustration shows four different canvases — mobile, tablet, desktop, and wide screens — and their basic layout properties.

 Focus on Functionality and User Experience